 Having a go-to club that can help you nail the middle of the fairway on command is an absolute must for any golfer, and frankly using the driver in some situations poses significant risks.
 Your driving iron should be that club.

-If you’ve watched any professional golf, you’ve probably seen the likes on Tiger Woods hitting a perfect stinger down the fairway with one of these utility irons, especially in windy conditions.
+If you’ve watched any professional golf, you’ve probably seen the likes of Tiger Woods or Ollie Sneiderjans hitting a perfect stinger down the fairway with one of these utility irons, especially in windy conditions.

-Having a driving iron in your bag gives you versatility on the golf course.
+Having a driving iron in your bag gives you versatility on the golf course, and options off the tee box.
 Windy conditions or tight fairways surrounded by hazards can put you in danger of making a mistake that can cost you a scoring opportunity.
 Using a driving iron can help you take a safe shot down the middle of the fairway without a huge sacrifice in distance.

 Short on time?
-Here’s our top pick: Titleist U510
+Here’s our favorite driving iron: Titleist U510

 Buyers Guide: what to look for